| | | |

 Sex Information and Education Council of the United

-In his oral statement before the committee, Dr. Herek summarized scientific opinion, based on his extensive review of published research studies.
+States. | Research Does Not Justify Ban | In his oral statement before the committee, Dr. Herek summarized scientific opinion, based on his extensive review of published research studies.
 "The research data show that there is nothing about lesbians and gay men that makes them inherently unfit for military service, and there is nothing about heterosexuals that makes them inherently unable to work and live with gay people in close quarters," said Dr. Herek.
 In his testimony, Dr. Herek reviewed existing scientific research concerning issues of unit cohesion and effectiveness and the fitness of lesbians and gay men for military service.
 He concluded that heterosexual personnel can overcome their prejudices and adapt to living and working in close quarters with lesbians and gay men.
 Furthermore, he said, lesbians and gay men are not inherently less capable of military service than are heterosexual women and men.
 According to Dr. Herek, "Undoubtedly,

 implementing a new policy will involve challenges that